Aryash05/openadp/README.md

 authenticating (how this works is TBD).

-Over the Noise-KK second layer of encryption, the client sends a key share to each of the Protection servers, which  can be anywhere it the world.
+Over the Noise-KK second layer of encryption, the client sends a key share to each of the OpenADP servers, which  can be anywhere it the world.
 These servers use Cloudflare Tunnels, which hides their IP address frome the client.

-Each Protection server saves a record containing:
+Each OpenADP server saves a record containing:

 ```
-`UID, DID, s[i], 0, 10`
+bytes UID  // User ID
+bytes DID  // Device ID
+bytes BID  // Backup ID
+uint32 i  // The X position of the Shamir secret share.
+bytes s[i] // The Y position of the Shamir secret share.
+uint32 bad_guesses  // Initialized to 0.
+uint32 max_guesses  // Usually 10.
+bytes enc_s  // The secret s, encrypted with enc_key.
 ```

-`UID` is the primary key, `DID` is the device ID, `s[i]` is the user's secret share, and 0 is the number of times the user has attempted the recovey flow, and 10 is the maximum number of attempts the client wants to allow.
+`UID` is the primary key, `DID` is the device ID, `s[i]` is the user's secret share, `bad_guesses` is the number of times the user has attempted the recovey flow, and `max_guesses` is the maximum number of attempts the client wants to allow.

 The only RPC provided for registration is `RegisterVault`.
-All communication with Protection servers is via gRPC, tunnled over Noise-KK, tunnled over TLS.
+All communication with OpenADP servers is via gRPC, tunnled over Noise-KK, tunnled over TLS.

 ### Recovery